Free Acting Class Online

 In the early years of my love affair with acting, I just looked for a juicy role.
 Later on, as I began to walk a conscious path of spiritual

-awakening, I was dismayed that movies and television didn't express much in the way of what could be called transformative art.
+awakening, I longed for roles that were significant at a spiritual level.
+Then, I was dismayed that movies and television didn't express much in the way of what could be called transformative art.

 subject snagging Tom Hanks as lead even 20 years ago?
 Now, we are bursting at the seams with all sorts of shows (some that came and went fast but still left their mark) exploring the paranormal, supernatural and spiritual worlds.

 One season, I saw a healer on Grey's Anatomy (by the way, great job by that actress; she is either a healer for real or did a lot of really good homework for that role).
-Eli Stone is another example of how the tide has been turning on what shows up on tv and at the theatre.
+This was quite a few seasons ago so you'd have to dig on netflix or somewhere to find it.
+Eli Stone was another example of how the tide has been turning on what shows up on tv and at the theatre.
 Wish that show was still around.
 Elementary is cool and all that but I miss my Eli.

 Acting Resources: There are no requirements as far as books go, for taking this class.
 However, I highly recommend On the Technique of Acting and To the Actor, both based based on the work of Michael Chekhov.